 COMMUNITY MEMBERS-THROUGH ALTERNATIVE ROUTES.
 The office of the superintendent of public instruction shall identify school districts that have the most significant achievement gaps among subgroups of students and for large numbers of those students, and districts that should receive priority for assistance in advancing cultural competency skills in their workforce.
-The Washington professional educator standards board shall provide assistance to the identified school districts to develop partnership ((grant)) programs between the districts and teacher preparation programs to provide alternative
+The Washington professional educator standards board shall provide assistance to the identified school districts to develop partnership ((grant)) programs between the districts and teacher preparation programs to provide alternative route programs under RCW 28A.660.020 and to recruit paraeducators and other ((individuals)) persons in the local community to become certificated as teachers.
+An alternative ((certified)) partnership program proposed by an identified school district shall

-- route programs under RCW 28A.660.020 and to recruit paraeducators and 1 2 other ((individuals)) persons in the local community to become ((certified)) certificated as teachers.
-An alternative route 3 partnership program proposed by an identified school district shall 4 receive priority eligibility for partnership grants under RCW 5 6 28A.660.020.
-To the maximum extent possible, the board shall 7 coordinate the recruiting Washington teachers program under RCW 28A.415.370 with the alternative route partnership programs under 8 9 this section. - NEW SECTION.
+- 1 receive priority eligibility for partnership grants under \mathtt{RCW} - 2 28A.660.020.
+To the maximum extent possible, the board shall - 3 coordinate the recruiting Washington teachers program under RCW - 4 28A.415.370 with the alternative route partnership programs under - 5 this section.

+- 6 NEW SECTION.
 Sec.
-106. MILITARY PERSONNEL AND THEIR SPOUSES-10 11 REVIEW BARRIERS TO RECRUITMENT.
-(1) The Washington professional 12 educator standards board shall convene a work group to examine and 13 make recommendations on recruitment of military personnel and their spouses into educator positions within the school districts.
-For the 14 purpose of this section, "educator" means a paraeducator, teacher, 15 16 principal, administrator, superintendent, school counselor, school 17 psychologist, school social worker, school nurse, school physical 18 therapist, school occupational therapist, or school speech-language 19 pathologist or audiologist. - (2) The members of the work group must include representatives from the office of the superintendent of public instruction, the state department of veterans affairs, the state military department, educator preparation programs, and state educator associations. - (3) The work group must review the barriers that exist to former military personnel becoming educators in Washington, including obtaining academic credit for prior learning and financial need. - (4) Staff support for the work group must be provided by the Washington professional educator standards board. - 29 (5) By December 1, 2017, and in compliance with RCW 43.01.036, 30 the work group shall report its findings and recommendations to the 31 appropriate committees of the legislature. - (6) This section expires June 30, 2018.
+106. MILITARY PERSONNEL AND THEIR SPOUSES- 7 REVIEW BARRIERS TO RECRUITMENT.
+(1) The Washington professional educator standards board shall convene a work group to examine and 8 9 make recommendations on recruitment of military personnel and their spouses into educator positions within the school districts.
+For the 10 11 purpose of this section, "educator" means a paraeducator, teacher, 12 principal, administrator, superintendent, school counselor, school 13 psychologist, school social worker, school nurse, school physical therapist, school occupational therapist, or school speech-language 14 15 pathologist or audiologist. - (2) The members of the work group must include representatives from the office of the superintendent of public instruction, the state department of veterans affairs, the state military department, educator preparation programs, and state educator associations, and a superintendent from a school district in the vicinity of a military installation. - 22 (3) The work group must review the barriers that exist to former 23 military personnel becoming educators in Washington, including 24 obtaining academic credit for prior learning and financial need. - (4) Staff support for the work group must be provided by the Washington professional educator standards board. - 27 (5) By December 1, 2018, and in compliance with RCW 43.01.036, 28 the work group shall report its findings and recommendations to the 29 appropriate committees of the legislature. - (6) This section expires June 30, 2019. - NEW SECTION.
+Sec.
+107. A new section is added to chapter 28A.630 RCW to read as follows: - EDUCATIONAL SERVICE DISTRICT ALTERNATIVE ROUTE PILOT PROGRAM.